-Where you are situated globally will also have an impact on the rate you can charge – we all know that a VA based in the UK or USA is going to charge more than someone based in India or Thailand.
+Where you are situated globally will also have an impact on the rate you can charge.
+A Virtual Assistant based in the UK or USA is going to charge more than someone based in India or Thailand.

-- There are quite a few websites that allow you to compare salaries for various skill-sets, (Project Manager, Web Designer, Executive Assistant, etc.) this is a good starting point but make sure to position yourself at the top of the market – never undersell yourself.
+- There are quite a few websites that allow you to compare salaries for various skill sets.
+Think of Project Manager, Web Designer, Executive Assistant, etc. This is a good starting point but make sure to position yourself at the top of the market.
+Never undersell yourself.

 - What are competitors charging in the current market?

 - When quoting try and quote your lowest rate – i.e. £1 per minute sounds a lot less than £60 an hour, especially if the job is not going to take an hour to complete.

 - If you want to offer a discount, make sure you show your actual rate less the discount.
 This allows you to return to the actual rate at the end of the promotion, introductory period, etc.